History of the Philadelphia Phillies: The Whiz Kids

 Like Cox, Bob Carpenter Jr. was not afraid to spend the money it took to build a contender.
 He immediately started signing young players and invested even more money in the farm system.
 The Phillies quickly developed a solid core of young players, known as the "Whiz Kids", that included future Hall of Famers Richie Ashburn and Robin Roberts.
 This coincided with the final collapse of the A's.
 Philadelphia had been an "A's town" for most of the first half of the 20th century.
 Even though the A's had fielded teams as bad or worse than the Phillies for most of the time since the 1930s, the A's continued to trounce the Phillies at the gate.
 However, a series of poor baseball and business decisions on the A's part allowed the Phillies to win the hearts of Philadelphia's long-suffering fans.

 Things started coming together for the Phillies in 1949, when they rocketed up the standings to third place with an 81–73 record.
 Although the season had essentially been a two-team race between Brooklyn and St. Louis, it was still the Phillies' first appearance in the first division in 31 years.
 It was also a fitting tribute to Bob Carpenter Sr., who had died in June and left Bob Jr. in full control of the team.

 Although the Phillies led the National League standings for most of the 1950 season, a late-season tailspin (triggered by the loss of starting pitcher Curt Simmons to National Guard service) caused the team to lose the next eight of ten games.
 On the last day of the season, the Phillies hung onto a one-game lead when Dick Sisler's dramatic tenth-inning, three-run home run against the Dodgers clinched the team's first pennant in 35 years.
+That same year, the A's finished with the worst record in baseball.
 In the World Series, exhausted from their late-season plunge and recipients of poor luck, the Phillies were swept by the New York Yankees in four straight games.
 Nonetheless, this appearance cemented the Phillies' status as the city's favorite team.
 In 1954, the Athletics moved to Kansas City, and sold Shibe Park (renamed Connie Mack Stadium in 1953) to the Phillies.
 Carpenter did not want to buy it, believing it would cost the Phillies more in the long run to own the park than it would renting it from the Athletics.
 For the past 16 and a half years, the Phillies had paid the A's ten cents' rent for every person that came through the turnstiles at their games.
 However, no other facility in the Delaware Valley was suitable even for temporary use, so Carpenter reluctantly bought the park.